Along Ukraine-Belarus border, a war of nerves — and drones

 But Ukrainian commanders are wary, remembering how Russia used Belarus as a launching pad in early 2022.

-“We continuously monitor the enemy from the ground and observe the movement of troops, if they are moving, how many troops, and where they are moving,” the area's army intelligence unit head said during a press tour this week a few kilometers from the border.
-The officer only identified himself by his first name, Oleksandr, citing security reasons.
+“We continuously monitor the enemy from the ground and observe the movement of troops, if they are moving, how many troops, and where they are moving,” the area's army intelligence unit head said during a press tour this week near the border.
+The officer identified himself only by his first name, Oleksandr, citing security reasons.

 Unlike the east with its devastating artillery duels, here in the north it’s largely a war of quadcopters.